hasindu2008/slow5tools/docs/commands.md

 *  `-f, --files INT`:
    Split the data into n files (where n = INT) in which all files have equal numbers of reads.
 Cannot be used together with `-r` or `-g`.
 Note: this option works only for SLOW5/BLOW5 files with a single read group but you can run with `-g` split read groups into separate files and subsequently split each file with `-n`.
 *  `-r, --reads INT`:
-   Split the data into files containing n reads (where N = INT).
+   Split the data into files containing N reads (where N = INT).
 Cannot be used together with `-f` or `-g`.
 Note: this option works only for SLOW5/BLOW5 files with a single read group but you can run with `-g` split read groups into separate files and subsequently split each file with `-r`.
 *  `-g, --groups`:
    Split the data into separate files for each read group (usually run id / sample name).
 The number of output files will equal the number of read groups in the input file.
 *   `-l, --lossless`:
     Retain information in auxilliary fields during file merging [default value: true].
 This information is generally not required for downstream analysis can be optionally discarded to reduce filesize.
 *  `-p, --iop INT`: